Sherab-Z/JS-Calculator/docs/pseudo.md

       2. While the calculator is running:
          a. [x] Wait for user input.
-         b. [] IF (the user enters a digit or decimal point - via event listeners on num btns):
+         b. [..]
+IF (the user enters a digit or decimal point - via event listeners on num btns):
             i.
 Append the input to the current input value in the input queue. ii.
 Set the output value to the new input value.
          c. [] IF (the user enters an operator):
             i.
-IF an operator has already been set: calculate the result and set the output value to the result, then set inObj.operator to the input operator. ii.
-IF an operator has not been set, set the current operator to the input operator and set the calculator state to "operator mode".
+IF an operator has not been set, set the current operator to the input operator and set the calculator state to "operator mode". ii.
+IF an operator has already been set: calculate the result and set the output value to the result, then set inObj.operator to the input operator.
          d. [] IF (the user enters a modifier):
             i.
 IF the modifier is "%" or "+/-", modify the current input value in the input queue accordingly. ii.
 IF the modifier is "AC", clear the input queue and reset the calculator to its initial state.